 Job Application Information

 Applications will only be accepted from candidates completing the school’s application form in full.
-CVs will not be accepted in substitution for completed application forms in the absence of good reason.
+Applications should be completed online via the Current Vacancies page.
+CVs will not be accepted.

 Candidates should be aware that all posts in the school involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
 Please see the job description for the post.

 Accordingly, posts are exempt from the Rehabilitation of Offenders Act 1974 and therefore all convictions, cautions and bind overs, including those regarded as ‘spent’ must be declared.
 Where appropriate the successful applicant will be required to complete a disclosure from the Disclosure and Barring Service (DBS) at the appropriate level for the post.

 We will seek references on shortlisted candidates and may approach previous employers for information to verify particular experience or qualifications, before interview.

 If you are currently working with children, on either a paid or voluntary basis, your current employer will be asked about disciplinary offences, including disciplinary offences relating to children or young persons (whether the disciplinary sanction is current or time expired), and whether you have been the subject of any child protection allegations or concerns and if so the outcome of any enquiry or disciplinary procedure.